costikid/poemly/README.md

 # Express.js Backend with User Authentication and Poem Management API

-Use the branch called "final"
+Things to note: Use the branch called "final".
+The auth is implemented using a token generated in the backend, which is then transformed into a cookie in the backend to retrieve it.

 - BACKEND